-Exhibits at the fair
+Exhibits at The Fair

 Check out the variety of exhibits featured at The Great Frederick Fair!

-Sponsored By: Kenley T. Hubble LLC of Ijamsville
+Kenley T. Hubble LLC Birthing Center

 The fair’s livestock Birthing Center, is an extension of the City Streets, Country Roads Agriculture Awareness Exhibit, located off Machinery Row it is an educational endeavor where the public can witness up close farm animals giving birth and caring for their young.
 Dr. Cindy Burnsteel of the Western Maryland Veterinary Medical Association helps the Birthing Center run smoothly.
 She and members of the veterinary association will be on hand throughout the week, volunteering to assist the animals through the birthing process and to answer questions from the public.

 If you’ve never experienced the giving of birth first hand, the Birthing Center is a “must see” educational and experiential exhibit at the annual county fair.
 Each day a calf will be born, right in front of huge anticipating audiences.
 It’s the miracle of life at its best.
 For many, it’s the first time they’ve ever seen anything being born.
 On the farm, it’s a way of life.
 Fair-goers will also get to see a mother pig (sow) give birth, and a mother sheep (ewe) deliver their young.
 Bleachers will be provided for public viewing convenience.

 This expanded innovative exhibit showcases Frederick County’s Diary Industry.
 When you visit the Milky Way you will see and experience:

 - Representation of the six major dairy breeds and information about them

 - Hands on activities